eddiethedean/mock-spark/docs/api_reference.md

     .collect()
 ```

-This API reference provides comprehensive documentation for all Mock-Spark functionality.
+This API reference provides comprehensive documentation for all Sparkless functionality.
 For more examples and patterns, see `docs/testing_patterns.md`.